Caribbean Ports Are Still Affected By Hurricane Irma

 In Guadeloupe Hurricane Irma badly affected the island and ships are only just returning to Pointe-a-Pitre port.
 Cruise holidays are expected in winter 2018 while Carnival and MSC Cruises will return in early 2019.

-The island of Puerto Rico was badly damaged by both Hurricane Irma and Maria.
+Also the island of Puerto Rico was badly damaged by both Hurricane Irma and Maria.
 While damage was extensive, the San Juan port reopened last November.
 Royal Caribbean and Carnival resumed cruises earlier this year, with Carnival’s newest ship calling earlier this month.
 The island is to welcome a record-breaking 1.7 million passengers, the equivalent to $25 million in revenue.